x-y-z/x-y-z.github.io/_pages/about.md

 title: "About Me"
 excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am a PhD student in Department of Computer Science, Rutgers University.
+I received my PhD in computer science from Rutgers University.
 My advisor is [Abhishek Bhattacharjee](http://www.cs.yale.edu/homes/abhishek/).

 # Research